g0rbe/CEH/04_Enumeration.md

 **NOTE**: This may cross legal boundaries, you must have proper permission to perform these actions.

-- initates active connection with the target
+- initiates active connection with the target
 - direct queries are generated

-- enumerated informations:
+- enumerated information:

 	- routing information
 	- SNMP information